nitrohide-dev/oopp-team-75/README.md

 <!-- - (please make sure the photos have the same size) -->

 ## How to run it
+the initial password for the admin panel is "password"
 ## How to contribute to it

 ## Copyright / License (opt.)